Quantum Algorithm for Solving a Quadratic Nonlinear System of Equations: Introduction

-There have been some quantum algorithms for solving nonlinear differential equations\cite{leyton2008quantum,lubasch2020variational,lloyd2020quantum,liu2020efficient,budinski2021quantum,chen2021quantum,kyriienko2021solving,xue2021quantumHomotopy}.
-However, quantum algorithms for solving system of nonlinear equations are relatively few.
-A related algorithm proposed by Qian $et\ al$.\cite{qian2019quantum} is based on Grover's algorithm\cite{grover1996fast} and provides square acceleration.
-Another related work is the quantum Newton's method\cite{xue2021quantum} proposed by us previously, which provides superlinear acceleration.
+However, there are still few quantum algorithms for solving a system of nonlinear equations.
+A related algorithm proposed by Qian $et\ al$. \cite{qian2019quantum} is based on Grover's algorithm \cite{grover1996fast} and provides polynomial acceleration.
+Another related work is the quantum Newton's method proposed by Xue $et\ al$ \cite{xue2021quantum}.
+The quantum Newton's method is a quantum-classical hybrid algorithm constructed using quantum random access memory \cite{giovannetti2008quantum,giovannetti2008architectures,kerenidis2016quantum} and $l_{\infty}$ tomography \cite{Kerenidis2020Quantum}.
+Influenced by the sample complexity of $l_{\infty}$ tomography, the quantum advantage of the quantum Newton's method is verified only by numerical simulation.
+Whether there are more effective quantum algorithms for solving a system of nonlinear equations requires further research.

-In this paper, we propose a new quantum algorithm for solving $n$-dimensional quadratic nonlinear system of equations.
-Our algorithm is similar to the quantum homotopy perturbation method proposed by us previously for solving nonlinear differential ordinary equations\cite{xue2021quantumHomotopy}.
-This work focuses on quadratic nonlinear system of equations and constructs the overall flow of solving the equations with the quantum homotopy perturbation method.
-By analyzing convergence condition, solution error and success probability, the constraints on the nonlinear equations are derived.
-Our algorithm complexity is $O(\rm{poly}(\log{(n/\epsilon)}))$, which provides an exponential improvement over the optimal classical algorithm in dimension $n$.
+In this paper, we focus on a special kind of system of nonlinear equations, the quadratic nonlinear system of equations (QNSE).
+QNSE appears in all kinds of nonlinear problems, such as quadratic programming \cite{mangasarian1994nonlinear}, nonlinear element analysis \cite{reddy2014introduction}, and nonlinear differential equations \cite{verhulst2006nonlinear}.
+In specific, QNSE often appears when solving quadratic nonlinear differential equations, including the Navier-Stokes equations in fluid dynamics \cite{anderson1995computational}, the logistic equation in biology \cite{hobbie2007intermediate}, and the Lorenz system in atmospheric dynamics \cite{ghil2012topics}.
+QNSE also appears when solving nonlinear differential equations in which the degree of nonlinear polynomials is higher than two because these differential equations can be approximate to quadratic nonlinear differential equations \cite{kerner1981universal}.
+Therefore, solving QNSE is a fundamental and important task, and the algorithm for accelerating the solution of QNSE has a wide range of applications.

+We propose an effective quantum algorithm for solving $n$-dimensional QNSE.
+In our algorithm, based on the homotopy perturbation method and a linearization technique, QNSE is embedded in a finite-dimensional system of linear equations.
+Then the condition number of the finite-dimensional system is optimized by splitting some subspaces of the finite-dimensional system.
+Next, we solve the system of linear equations with a quantum linear system solver \cite{harrow2009quantum,childs2017quantum} and obtain a state which is $\epsilon$-close to the normalized exact solution of the QNSE with success probability $\Omega(1)$, where $\Omega$ represents an asymptotic notation \cite{cormen2022introduction}, which provides the asymptotic lower bound.
+The complexity of our algorithm is $O({\rm polylog}(n/\epsilon))$, which provides an exponential improvement over the optimal classical algorithm in dimension $n$, and the dependence on $\epsilon$ is almost optimal.
+Our algorithm places some constraints on the QNSE; it is suitable when the linear component of the QNSE is well conditioned and is dominant in QNSE.